alexfuss/employee-tracker/README.md

 1. Download and unzip the code, and install the prerequisites, as explained in the "Installing" section of this README.
 2. In your "employee-tracker-master" directory there is a "db" directory.
 In that directory there are two files: schema.sql and seed.sql.
-    a.
-Open your MySQL Workbench and run schema.sql to create the database and tables.
+3. Open your MySQL Workbench and run schema.sql to create the database and tables.
-    b.
-Then run seed.sql to populate the database with some data.
+4. Then run seed.sql to populate the database with some data.
-3. Now that your database is ready to be queried, open index.js and enter your MySQL root password on line 9.
+5. Now that your database is ready to be queried, open index.js and enter your MySQL root password on line 9.
-4. Open a Git terminal.
+6. Open a Git terminal.
 Type "node index.js".

 # Prerequisites
 Git terminal